molily/molily.de/_posts/2017-11-25-robust-javascript.md

 This ECMAScript design decision is controversial.
 On the one hand, it is a source of errors, since some developers expect that all numbers and all strings are truthy.
 On the other hand, it allows to write simple value checks like `if (value) {…}` for non-empty strings and usable non-zero numbers.

 Usually, a value check aims to distinguish *usable* and *valid* values from *unusable* and *invalid* values.
-In most cases, truthy values are usable and falsy values are usable.
+In most cases, truthy values are usable and falsy values are unusable.
 But keep in mind the exceptions for numbers and strings.

 If you choose not to use implicit type conversion, make sure the `if` condition directly evaluates to boolean.
 For example, use comparison operators like `===`, `!==`, `>` and `<=`.
 These always produce boolean values.
 Also, the strict equality operators `===` and `!==` do not perform implicit type conversion.